Double BFV quantisation of 3d Gravity: BFV resolution of coisotropic submanifolds

 Given a coisotropic submanifold $\C$ of a graded symplectic manifold $\F'$ we can apply the BFV machinery, only this time in the graded setting, and build

 In the special case where $\F'$ is obtained from the BFV resolution of a coisotropic embedding $C\hookrightarrow F$ that factors through $C\hookrightarrow \Co\hookrightarrow F$, Theorem \ref{thm:doubleBFV} ensures that there exists a graded coisotropic submanifold $\CCo\subset \F(F,C)$, whose resolution can be resolved via BFV.
-Hence, the general procedure instructs us to build: \begin{definition}[Double BFV data] Given two sets of coisotropic submanifolds $\Co,C_\psi$ is a symplectic manifold $F$, so that their intersection $C$ is also coisotropic, the \emph{double BFV data} associated to the coisotropic embedding $C\hookrightarrow \Co \hookrightarrow F$ is:
+Hence, the general procedure instructs us to build: \begin{definition}[Double BFV data] The \emph{double BFV data} associated to the nested coisotropic embedding $C\hookrightarrow \Co \hookrightarrow F$ is: